Talk legal to me

 Persistent cookies - These files last longer than the browser session (e.g. if you log into a website and then return to the website later, the website knows who you are and displays a welcome message to you).
 Persistent cookies enable this to happen.

-Third-party cookies - When you some websites you may be sent third-party cookies that are not related to the company owning the site.
+Third-party cookies - When you visit some websites you may be sent third-party cookies that are not related to the company owning the site.
 If you go on to a web page that contains embedded content, for example YouTube, you may be sent cookies from these websites.
 Cabin Crew Safety do not control the settings of these cookies, so we suggest that you check the third-party websites for more information about their cookies and how to manage them.

 You can also delete cookies already stored on your computer however doing this may have a negative impact on the usability of many websites.